 We generally ask you to commit for at least six months.
 Longer is better, of course, as students do respond to caring individuals who stick with them over the long haul.
 Bonding takes time.
 Trust takes time.
 Our kids need both.
 Too often people in their world come and go.
 Sometimes they disappear with no warning.
 Hopefully our Crossover mentors are not one of those who just come and go.
 We deeply appreciate your long-term commitment whenever possible.

 How many hours a week must I commit to tutoring or acting as an academic mentor?

 That really depends on you.
-Our regular sessions at the Crossover Center take place every day after school.
+Our regular sessions at the Crossover Center take place Monday through Thursday after school.
 We ask that each mentor commit to one consistent day of the week for 1 1/2 hours.
-The Center follows the school year calendar.
-Of course, we would always love to have a tutor give more time per week!
+If you are able to give of your time and skill more than one day a week, we are very appreciative!